 This material is designed as a step-by-step introduction to the issues every new business must face.
-Our primary goal is to present a "way of thinking" that will help you plan, start, and successfully operate your business.
-Short cuts are not recommended.
+The goal is to present a "way of thinking" that will help you plan, start, and successfully operate your business.
+Shortcuts are not recommended.

-Business consultants are available for individual conferences, but your advanced preparation is required.
+UGA SBDC business consultants are available for individual consultations, but your advanced preparation is required.
 Please complete the "Business Development Questionnaire" (BDQ) located in the appendix and return the results to the office most convenient to you.
 The approach presented in this kit will help you complete the BDQ and evaluate various business decisions.

-If you decide to pursue your idea, completion of a detailed business plan will probably be the next step, and UGA SBDC consultants can assist you.
+If you decide to pursue your idea, completion of a detailed business plan will probably be the next step.
+The UGA SBDC offers regular "How to Write a Business Plan" webinars and UGA SBDC consultants are available to assist you.
 The preliminary work covered in this manual will put you well on your way toward an effective business plan.